 Japan had just 8 million tourists when former Prime Minister Shinzō Abe was elected to his second term.
 In 7 years, that number more than quadrupled.
 Some places we like to visit that were once serene or frequently primarily by locals are now often overrun by tourists.
 (We see the irony in our complaint here.)

 Boosting tourism was core to Prime Minister Abe’s economic revitalization, and new Prime Minister Yoshihide Suga has indicated intent to maintain continuity with those economic plans.
 This makes sense, as increased inbound visitation was one of the biggest success stories of “Abenomics.”
 The now-delayed Tokyo 2020 Olympics were instrumental to these plans, with Japan’s inbound tourism target for 2020 being 40 million visitors at the start of the year.

-Thus far, only 4 million international travelers have visited Japan in 2020.
-The last 6 months have seen all-time record lows with only 1,700 to 2,900 international visitors per month, putting Japan on pace for under 5 million tourists in 2020 unless something changes this fall.
+Only ~4 million international travelers have visited Japan last year.
+The last ~11 months have seen all-time record lows with only 1,700 to 2,900 international visitors per month.
 That’s obviously far short of the original 40 million forecast.

-Japan has already entered a recession, with the outlook for the next year-plus not looking promising.
+Japan has already entered a recession, with the outlook for the next year-plus only looking optimistic if reopening can proceed.
 Decreased tourism plus falling exports, an increased consumption tax, reduced consumer spending, and growing national debt.
 Suffice to say, Japan’s economic health is likewise a serious issue, and inbound tourism was previously a bright spot.

 Of course, it’s not just about Japan scaling up testing or “needing” more tourists.
 Questions still remain about how tourism will resume, and how the aforementioned health management plan, centers, and app will work.